jituvrma007/uiAutomation/README.md

 ### Solution include

-* Logging -> On console screen and under /report/executionLogs/Logs.log directory.
+* Logging -> On console screen and under "/report/executionLogs/Logs.log" directory.
 </br></br>

-* Taking screenshot on failed tests -> Please find the screen shots of failed test cases here "/report/screenShots". </br>
+* Taking screenshot on failed tests -> Please find the screen shots of failed test cases here "/report/screenShots".
-  Please note that, the screenshot will also be attached to the human report format.
+  Please note that, the screenshot will also be attached to the html report.
 </br></br>

-* Generation human readable report -> Extent Test Report is being generated covering the detailed steps, results and time line.
+* Generation human readable report -> Extent TestReport is being generated covering the detailed steps, results and time line.
+It is easy to understand and to analyze.
 </br></br>

-* Generating random values for insignificant test data, for example, for new user.
+* WebDriver factory -> Implemented to initiate the driver from the available pool and close respectively.
 </br></br>

-* WebDriver factory - Implemented to initiate the driver from the available pool and close respectively.
-</br></br>

 * Encapsulation layers like test data, logic of tests, actions on web pages and so on using page object pattern, data driven framework.
 </br></br>

-* Run tests in parallel mode - yes from test suite xml file, am passing "parallel="methods" which will do this.
+* Run tests in parallel mode -> Yes from "WebTest_TestSuite" file, am passing "parallel="methods" which will do this.
 However I have kept the thread count to 1 by default.
-It can be easily changed.
+It can be easily changed through the xml file..
 </br></br>

-* Ability to run tests for different browsers/OS by configuring - Have done that, though right now I have covered just windows and mac OS and Chrome/Firefox browser respectively.
+* Generating random values for insignificant test data, for example for new user.
 </br></br>

+* Ability to run tests for different browsers/OS by configuring -> Have done that, though right now I have covered just Windows/Mac OS and Chrome/Firefox browser respectively.
+</br></br>

 * ability to run tests for different environments(urls) by configuring/by command-line.
 </br></br>

-* reading test data from file - Fully dynamically test cases designed.
+* reading test data from spreadsheet file - Fully dynamically test cases designed.
 We can updated each and every test data.
 Along with verification point for respective test cases as well.